Skip to main content

 • gameplay

-• “The gameplay is incredibly fun, and while its difficulty can be frustrating at times, like many games in the roguelike genre, it's incredibly rewarding when you finally manage to beat whatever you might have gotten stuck on before.”
+• “The gameplay of this game is incredibly fun and while its difficulty can be frustrating at times, like many games in the roguelike/rougelite genre, it's incredibly rewarding when you finally manage to beat whatever challenge you got stuck on before.”

 • story